 How to disable the WAF rule

-- Open down the incident with the arrow icon at the right side
+- Open down the incident with the arrow icon on the right side

-- Make a note about these entries in the log:
+- Make a note of these entries in the log:

 The URL where the rule was triggered false positively

-The ModSecurity id, this is the number of the rule that was triggered.
+The ModSecurity id is the number of the rule that was triggered.